About the ICD-9 to ICD-10 Mapping Tool

 - The ICD-9-CM code was not entered to the highest level of specificity.

 - The code is not commonly related to conditions treated by audiologists or speech-language pathologists.

 - An ICD-9-PCS (Procedure Coding System) code was entered.
 This tool is only for ICD-9-CM (Clinical Modification) mappings.

 - An ICD-10 code was entered.
 This tool does not provide backwards mappings (ICD-10 to ICD-9).

 Still can't find what you're looking for?
-Let us know by filling out this online form.
+Let us know.

 How We Developed Our Mappings